slimgroup/FNO4CO2/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box.

+## Examples

+The repository currently includes 2 examples. `fourier_2d.jl` trains a 2D FNO which maps the coefficients of Poisson equation to its solution. `fourier_3d.jl` trains a 2.5D FNO which maps the permeability to time-varying CO2 concentration in 2-phase flow.